sabomichal/immutable-xjc/README.md

 Note: Derived classes can be further made serializable using these xjc [customizations](http://docs.oracle.com/cd/E17802_01/webservices/webservices/docs/1.6/jaxb/vendorCustomizations.html#serializable).

 ### Release notes
+#### 1.5
+* added an option to leave collections mutable
+* added an option to generate public constructors only up to n arguments when builder is used

 #### 1.4
 * added an option to generate non-public constructors
 * added an option to generate additional *withAIfNotNull(A a)* builder methods